mcruz206/LearnAI-Bootcamp/lab02.4-luis_and_search/README.md

 Click on Headers and enter the following parameters:

 + Content Type: application/json
-+ api-key: [Enter your API key from the Azure Search potal under the "Keys" section]
++ api-key: [Enter your API key from the Azure Search portal under the "Keys" section]

 Choose send and you should see the data formatted in JSON format.